bebasid/bebasid/README.en.md

 ## Donate Us!

 Help us to maintain this project by donating.
-You can send any nominal to the QRIS code below.
-The donation will be used for the project development.

 <div>
 <details>